FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/File_exit_Start_here/Configuring_file_exit_environment.md

     "title": "Configure  the environment",
     "linkTitle": "Configuring the environment",
     "weight": "320"
-}This topic describes how to configure the environment for a <span style="font-style: italic;">file type exit</span>.
+}This topic describes how to configure the environment for a *file type exit*.
 Before you submit an exit, you must customize the following
-<span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> objects:
+{{< TransferCFT/componentshortname  >}} objects:

 -   CFTSEND: to define
     the parameters associated with the EXIT on sending the file